The Pros and Cons of Ultimatums in a Marriage

 3. You cannot control your spouse (or anyone else), and a marriage is not supposed to be someone in charge and the other obeys.
 It’s an alliance of equals.

-According to Kimberly Perlin, a psychotherapist, the real power is by changing your own behavior and inviting your partner to choose differently than the old pattern.
+According to Kimberly Perlin, a psychotherapist, the real power is in changing your own behavior and inviting your partner to choose differently than the old pattern.

 For example, instead of saying “if you don’t stop your affair, I’m leaving”, you’ll say “I understand your priorities better now, and choose to do the same.
 We both deserve love and caring, and if this is what you need, I respect that, but my future priorities may include leaving.”